 Even though Kiffin correctly predicted JaMarcus Russell being a bust, he couldn't save his own NFL career from the same fate.
 In 2021, Kiffin led the Rebels to a 10-2 season, a regular-season record for the Mississippi school.

 1. Sean McVay, Los Angeles Rams

 Age at Coaching Debut: 30 years, 11 months

 Age at Retirement: Still active, 35

 The youngest NFL coach of the modern era, Sean McVay, has done quite a bit with the Los Angeles Rams in a short amount of time.
 Beginning his career as a tight ends coach with Washington, he's the youngest head coach to go to the playoffs, win a divisional-round playoff game, make it to the Super Bowl and win AP NFL Coach of the Year.

-He has the Rams back in the postseason with Detroit Lions star quarterback Matthew Stafford.
-The Rams recently defeated their rival Arizona Cardinals in the NFC wildcard before dispatching Tom Brady’s Bucs in the NFC Divisional round on his way to a Super Bowl win, which once again is a record.
+He put the Rams back in the postseason with Detroit Lions star quarterback Matthew Stafford after defeating rival Arizona Cardinals in the NFC wildcard before dispatching Tom Brady's Bucs in the NFC Divisional round on his way to a Super Bowl win, which once again is a record.

 Sean McVay may be younger than some of his players, but sometimes talent defies age.
 All these young coaches certainly defied the odds.

 This article was originally published on January 25th, 2022, and has bee updated since.

 Want More Sports News?